uncopied/smart_contract/README.md

 After doing this, i get three successful transactions with ids,

-`FHLDGUTHLPVH3D6ODWO56OMOHI3H5YRRZMJZJNV7ZM7WOLJENHZQ`,`ORHYRYRIWSPWLDXQWROWAXAIOSGFTDJD637FLYHIHTQTEEIZO5OA`,`WSQ7XJYEEWZK754CCIN2UFUJA73K5ITXEYY6D7HELGJPNF2OUL2A`.
+`NVFEU6JNH75FZQP225XZ2BWBLZ5XSWL7QSDQLHGA6WTRYGR5Q7PA`,`55BLHPRPPIC6ATSEK3BYGXDBX76AXRX37WJCC3N67O44SGU6DUZA`,`ZZUFQZRLFQY4ZNEQS2MMYJUIUUDRM2IO5ORZ5BNMVAJQHM5O4DSQ`.

-Meaning our transactios were successful.
+Meaning our transactions were successful.

 Up next is the second type of royalty transaction, where someone who has already bought the NFT sends it to a new buyer: